zotonic/zotonic/doc/ref/dispatch/dispatch_mod_seo_sitemap-dispatch.rst

 .. include:: meta-mod_seo_sitemap-dispatch.rst

-.. todo:: Not yet documented.
+..
+Not yet documented. (no todo item, as this is not a major issue)